-2. 39 credits from one area of concentration (see concentrations requirements below for specific curriculum):
+- 39 credits from one area of concentration (see concentrations requirements below for specific curriculum):

+- Accounting

+- Business Management

-International Business Management
+- International Business Management

-Marketing Management
+- Marketing Management

-NOTE: Please see concentration below for specific curriculum.

-3. Work Experience Requirement: In order to graduate, all students must complete the work experience component in one of the following ways:

-BUSM 3000 (3 credits); or

-Approved Business Experience (Prior Learning Assessment and credit given for BUSM 3000: or

-COOP 2301 (3 credits); or

-Completion of the Co-operative Education Option (9 credits).
+- Please see concentration below for specific curriculum. - 3.
+Work Experience Requirement: In order to graduate, all students must complete the work experience component in one of the following ways: - BUSM 3000 (3 credits); or - Approved Business Experience (Prior Learning Assessment and credit given for BUSM 3000; or - COOP 2301 (3 credits); or - Completion of the Co-operative Education Option (9 credits).
 Please refer to Co-operative Education Option below.

-The Co-operative Education Department administers the work experience requirement for the BBA.
+Please note that the Co-operative Education Department administers the work experience requirement for the BBA.
 Students must make contact with the Co-op Department early in their studies to discuss their options for meeting this graduation requirement.